-- Name and describe some types of distributed denial of service (DDoS) attacks. - What is a honeypot? - How do network intrusion detection systems work, and where do they monitor traffic? - Compare the following intrusion detection strategies: anomaly-based, signature-based, specification-based, and behavioral based
+- How do network intrusion detection systems work, and where do they monitor traffic? - Compare the following intrusion detection strategies: anomaly-based, signature-based, specification-based, and behavioral based - Be able to explain or write a basic SNORT rule.

 Questions on database security